-Measures are being taken to preserve stock for children with sJIA and pJIA, and for people with GCA or CRS who have no alternative treatments, and for people who are unable to switch medicines.
+Measures have been taken to preserve stock for children with sJIA and pJIA, and for people with GCA or CRS who have no alternative treatments, and for people who are unable to switch medicines.

 What will happen with my treatment?

-It is important to talk to your rheumatologist as soon as possible to discuss managing your treatment during this shortage.
+It is important to talk to your rheumatologist to discuss managing your treatment during this shortage.

 If you have sJIA, pJIA or GCA, you should be able to continue on tocilizumab.